Boris-Droz/Redstart-Model/README.md

 Getting started
 ----------------
-1. Copy the folder Redstart-model and dezip it
+1. Copy the folder Redstart-model
 2. Follow the instructions on the tutorial